Episode 4: Automation in Government

 Chris Johnson: [00:23:22] Thanks so much Alex.

 Alex Frazier: [00:23:34] Well, that’s all that we have for you guys today.
 Thank you so much for listening to this podcast.
 The Orange Chair podcast is brought to you by KeyMark.
 If you liked this podcast, please leave us a rating.
 Like and subscribe to our podcast channels wherever you guys are listening to podcasts and you can even follow us on Instagram and Facebook, and we’d love to hear from you.
-This podcast is produced by Greg Aiken, Clay Tuten, and Me, your host, Alex Frazier.
+This podcast is produced by Clay Tuten and me, your host, Alex Frazier.
 Until next time, bye guys.

 Take the Next Step